SwapnilSM05/IPL-EDA-PROJECT/README.md

 The Python packages that I have used in this notebook are:

-NumPy: For numerical computations
+# NumPy: For numerical computations
-Pandas: For data processing and file input/output
+# Pandas: For data processing and file input/output
-Matplotlib: For data visualization
+# Matplotlib: For data visualization
-Seaborn: For modern and statistical visualization
+# Seaborn: For modern and statistical visualization

-Analysis covered in this project:
+# Analysis covered in this project:
-Number of matches played till now.
+# Number of matches played till now.
-Number of IPL seasons.
+# Number of IPL seasons.
-Number of matches played in each season.
+# Number of matches played in each season.
-Maximum and minimum matches in a season.
-Number of matches won by each team.
+# Number of matches won by each team.
-Number of finals won by a team.
+# Number of finals won by a team.
-Number of stadiums where IPL matches have been conducted.
+# Number of stadiums where IPL matches have been conducted.
-Number of matches played in each stadium.
+# Number of matches played in each stadium.
-Top 10 stadiums with maximum matches held.
+# Top 10 stadiums with maximum matches held.
-Inference and consequences of almost 60% matches being conducted in only 10 stadiums.
+# Inference and consequences of almost 60% matches being conducted in only 10 stadiums.
-Decision made after winning the toss - bat or field.
+# Decision made after winning the toss - bat or field.
-Has Toss-winning helped in Match-winning?
+# Has Toss-winning helped in Match-winning?
-Toss decision vs win/loss analysis.
+# Toss decision vs win/loss analysis.
-Top 15 player of the match winners.
+# Top 15 player of the match winners.
-Umpires who have umpired in maximum matches.
+# Umpires who have umpired in maximum matches.